epiusegs/Industrial-Relations/README.md

 ### Requirements:

 1. [Frappe Framework](https://github.com/frappe/frappe) Installed and Running a Bench serving a site;
-2. [ERPNext](https://github.com/frappe/erpnext) Installed on your Bench Instance; and
+2. [ERPNext](https://github.com/frappe/erpnext) Installed on your Bench Instance;
-3. [HRMS](https://github.com/frappe/hrms) Installed on your Bench Instance.
+3. [HRMS](https://github.com/frappe/hrms) Installed on your Bench Instance;
+4. Having set up at least one Company in ERPNext;
+5. Having set up at least one Branch in HRMS; and
+6. Having set up at least one Employee in HRMS.

 ### How to Install